NCHRP 14-29 [Completed]

-The objective of this research is to develop (a) a process for assessing highway structures in emergency situations, (b) guidelines for coding and marking, and (c) selected training and implementation material.
-These materials shall be prepared in a format that facilitates acceptance and adoption by AASHTO and organizations generally responding to emergency situations affecting highway structures.
+OBJECTIVE: The objective of this research was to develop (a) a process for assessing highway structures in emergency situations, (b) guidelines for coding and marking, and (c) selected training and implementation material, in a format that facilitates acceptance and adoption by AASHTO and organizations generally responding to emergency situations affecting highway structures.